Our simple rules will ensure you have a Wonderful Weekend

 Weekend meets usually start on Friday and finish on Sunday.
 However thanks to some of our members who have more time available we have recently organised more meets lasting up to 5 days starting for example on Thursday.
 Bank holiday weekends are usually 4-5 day meets.
 We also organise special meets called Temporary Holiday Sites (THS), which typically last for 10 days or more.
 In principle these are no different to weekend meets but we have to seek special permission from Club HQ before they can go ahead.
 Please visit our Holiday Meets page for more information.

 We ask that no one arrives before 3pm, this may be earlier in dome cases, please check the camping diary page for the latest information.
 By this time the steward or another responsible member will be on site who will be able to offer advice on pitching and explain any rules/information particular to the site.
 There is usually no restriction on the leaving time.

-The steward(s) is a member who has volunteered to look after the meet.
+The steward(s) is a member/ couple or family who has volunteered to look after the meet.
 They take on the responsibility for collecting site fees and liaising with the site owner.
 They sometimes will arrange small events on site and can usually offer advice on the local area.
-He also has the authority to advise campers to adhere to our basic rules.
+He/She also has the authority to advise campers to adhere to our basic rules.

 Yes.
 We have members of all ages and backgrounds and interests: families with young children, families with older children who can join our junior and senior youth section, couples, singles, and retirees.